-Considering that half of the greenhouse gas emissions reductions expected by 2050 require technologies that are not yet ready for the market, research and innovation activities are crucial to supply the technologies needed for the twin green and digital transition, and to deliver on the European Green Deal objectives.
+Considering that half of the greenhouse gas emission reductions expected by 2050 require technologies that are not yet ready for the market, research and innovation activities are crucial to supply the technologies needed for the green and digital energy transition and to deliver on the European Green Deal and REPowerEU objectives.

-Since 2020, the European Commission has published yearly progress reports on Competitiveness of Clean Energy Technologies that present the current and projected state of play for different clean and low-carbon energy technologies and solutions.
-They also map the research, innovation and competitiveness aspects of the EU’s clean energy system as a whole, with the final scope of informing policy decisions and help make the EU competitive, resource-efficient, resilient, independent, and climate-neutral by 2050.
+Since 2020, the Commission has published yearly progress reports on the competitiveness of clean energy technologies, presenting the current and projected state of play.
+They also map the research, innovation and competitiveness aspects of the EU’s clean energy system as a whole, with the aim of informing policy decisions and helping to make the EU competitive, resilient and climate-neutral by 2050.

 The Clean Energy Technology Observatory

-The European Commission has set up the Clean Energy Technology Observatory (CETO), a common initiative between the European Commission’s Joint Research Centre, implementing the observatory, the Directorate-General for Research and Innovation, and the Directorate-General for Energy.
+The Commission has set up the Clean Energy Technology Observatory (CETO), a shared initiative between the Commission’s Joint Research Centre, the Directorate-General for Research and Innovation, and the Directorate-General for Energy.

 - Clean energy transition - technologies and innovations, accompanying the report on progress of clean energy competitiveness (SWD (2020) 953)